Ceheiss/lotr-random-quote-api/README.md

 # Micro Service to provide random LOTR quotes

-Just visit appPath/lotr/quote and you will get a random Lord of The Rings quote imn the following format:
+Just visit appPath/lotr/quote and you will get a random Lord of The Rings quote in the following format:

 ```json
 {